Patterns in a Smoluchowski Equation: Homogeneous gradient flows

-The last lemma suggests that one can think, heuristically, that $\omega$ affects the rotational behavior of the solution while $s$ affects the long time shape of the solution.
+Lemma \ref{lemhomo1} suggests that one can think, heuristically, that $\omega$ affects the rotational behavior of the solution while $s$ affects the long time shape of the solution.
 The r\^{o}les of $\omega$ and $s$ are thus very different.
 When they are both non-zero one can not reduce the equation to a gradient type one just by considering it in the rotating frame.
 What prevents us from repeating the argument above is the fact that in a moving frame the linear potential $V$ becomes time dependent.
 In this situation there is no obvious Lyapunov functional.

-Nevertheless, when both $s$ and $\omega$ are nonzero, we can prove that for $s$ small enough one has time periodic solutions for equation (\ref{eq:fred}).
-Taking into account that (\ref{eq:fred}) is equation (\ref{eq:f}) in a moving frame, this implies that in the initial frame we have tumbling wave solutions.
+Nevertheless, when both $s$ and $\omega$ are nonzero, we will be able to show that for small $s$ a time-periodic solution of a period $\frac{\pi}{\omega-s}$ does not exist in a neighbourhood of the periodic one existing at $s=0$.
+However this leave open the possibility that there still exist time periodic solutions with different periods or further away from the known periodic solution.
 The following argument is done just for the Maier-Saupe potential.
 This is because at the present time only for this potential there is a good understanding of the form of the steady state solutions (in the absence of the flow) and of their dependence on the concentration intensity parameter $b$.